govertb/GPUGraphLayout/readme.md

 `graph_viewer` | GPU accelerated graph layout
 =============================================

 This repository contains experimental code for large scale graph layout using the GPU.
 Currently we only implement the basics of ForceAtlas2, a graph layout algorithm  designed for social network visualization in Gephi<sup>[1](#jacomy14),[2](#bastian09)</sup>.
-Our implementation of ForceAtlas2 is based on [the open source implementation](https://github.com/gephi/gephi/tree/6efb108718fa67d1055160f3a18b63edb4ca7be2/modules/LayoutPlugin/src/main/java/org/gephi/layout/plugin/forceAtlas2) used in Gephi itself.
+Our implementation of ForceAtlas2 is based on [the open source implementation](https://github.com/gephi/gephi/tree/6efb108718fa67d1055160f3a18b63edb4ca7be2/modules/LayoutPlugin/src/main/java/org/gephi/layout/plugin/forceAtlas2) used in Gephi itself, and considers the graph to be undirected.
 For force approximation, we use a CUDA implementation of the Barnes-Hut approximation algorithm<sup>[3](#barnes86)</sup> by Martin Burtscher and Keshav Pingali<sup>[4](#burtscher11)</sup>.
 This implementation is available as part of [LonstarGPU](http://iss.ices.utexas.edu/?p=projects/galois/lonestargpu).
 The average speedup, compared to a *de facto* CPU implementation of ForceAtlas2, is over 40x.
 This makes it feasible to compute layouts for networks with millions of nodes and edges.
 More details and results can be found in:

 * G.G.
 Brinkmann, [K.F.D.
 Rietveld](https://liacs.leidenuniv.nl/~rietveldkfd) and [F.W.
 Takes](https://liacs.leidenuniv.nl/~takesfw), [Exploiting GPUs for fast force-directed visualization of large-scale networks](https://dx.doi.org/10.1109/ICPP.2017.47), in Proceedings of the 46th International Conference on Parallel Processing (ICPP), pp. 382-391, 2017.